50 Ten-Minute Jobs To Do In The Garden In Spring

 10 Organising and Planning Jobs

-- Sort your seed packets - organise them by time of sowing, colour, place in the garden - whatever makes it easier for you
+- Sort your seed packets - organise them by time of sowing, flower colour, place in the garden - whatever makes it easier for you

 - Get support in place ready for a fast-growing climber - trellis, pole, wires

-- Support a tall perennial plant with bushy twigs pushed around the base
+- Support a tall perennial plant with bushy twigs pushed around the base - like those in the image, ready to support sweet peas as they grow up

 - Check the screws on any basket fixtures - will they hold a fully-planted basket?
+It's a good time to install a hi-lo for easy basket access too

 - Mix water retaining crystals in with compost mix, before you plant up baskets and pots, to save on watering later